The Impact of Autism on the Family

 ‘Another group of parents come to us.
 They’re not spiraling downward yet, but after crisis after crisis they see where things are heading.
 And they want a better outcome for the entire family.’
 I shared.

-‘They’re seeing future difficulties for the child with autism?’ my friend asked.
+‘They’re seeing future difficulties for the individual with autism?’ my friend asked.

 ‘So, what do they do?’ my friend asked.